intel/dffml/docs/arch/alice/discussion/0023/index.md

 The original usage of DFFML was nicknamed George.
 George analyzed open source dependencies.
 This was his "job".

 Alice's Adventures in Wonderland is in the public domain, which is a great reason to leverage it for reuse.
 It's all over the place, just massive chaos, nothing makes sense.
 Alice navigates the chaos.

+Also, in cryptography Alice and Bob are already commonly used names.
+So there's some shared understanding in the community that Alice is the name of a theoretical entity.